oracle-livelabs/spatial-graph/spatial-studio/env-mp-ocw/env-mp-ocw.md

 ## Task 1: Verify availability of Compute resource

-Before starting the Spatial Studio deployment it is necessary to verify the availability domain having quota for the Always Free compute shape.
+Before starting the Spatial Studio deployment, it is necessary to verify the availability domain having quota for the Always Free compute shape.

 1. Navigate to **Governance & Administration > Limits, Quota, and Usage**